Learning Beyond the Classroom

 DAVIS ® ATTENTION MASTERY

 Davis® Attention Mastery provides effective tools to help adults and children age 8 and over to address attention, behavioural, or organisational difficulties.
 The Davis approach gives individuals the tools to control their attention focus and energy level without reliance on drugs or nutritional supplements.
-These simple mental techniques can be learned quickly, without reliance on specialized equipment or gimmicks.
+These simple mental techniques can be learned quickly, without reliance on specialised equipment or gimmicks.

 DAVIS ® READING PROGRAM FOR YOUNG LEARNERS